-Students should pursue concerns directly with the institution according to its dispute resolution or complaints policy.
-Dispute resolution or complaints policies are usually published in the institution's catalog, student handbook, and/or posted on the institution's webpage.
+Issues not resolved at the institutional level may be directed to the home state authorization reciprocity agreement portal agency of the institution against which the complaint has been logged.
+For institutions with the principal campus or central administrative unit domiciled in Oklahoma, the portal agency is the Oklahoma State Regents for Higher Education.
+Students attending a public or private (not-for-profit or for-profit) institution should pursue concerns directly with the institution according to its dispute resolution or complaints policy.
+Dispute resolution or complaints policies are usually published in the institution's catalog or student handbook and/or posted on the institution's webpage.

 If the institution has responded, but the student disagrees with the response, the student may elect to follow the institution's dispute resolution or complaints policy for taking the complaint to a higher administrative level within the institution, such as the dean of the college or chief academic or student affairs administrator.
 It is important to examine the policy carefully in effort to know when the student has exhausted the appeals process.